The Web Health

 • Use a broad-spectrum sunscreen with SPF 30 or higher every morning.

-• Sun protection helps prevent further darkening.
+• Sun protection helps prevent further darkening and supports how to lighten dark neck skin.

 5. Avoid Harsh Products